NHERI-SimCenter/R2DExamples/E12IstanbulRegionalSeismicRiskAnalysis/README.rst

       :width: 600px
       :align: center

-#. **UQ** Now nearing the end of our journey, it is time to configure the venerable **Dakota** uncertainty quantification engine to carry out our latin hypercube sampling procedure **5** samples and an arbitrary seed for reproducibility.
+#. **UQ** Now nearing the end of our journey, it is time to configure the venerable **Dakota** uncertainty quantification engine to carry out our Latin hypercube sampling procedure **5** samples and an arbitrary seed for reproducibility.

    .. figure:: figures/r2dt-0012-UQ.png
       :width: 600px